rackerlabs/support-how-to/content/managed-operations/upload-an-ssl-certificate-to-a-sitecore-custom-domain.md

 product_url: managed-operations
 ---

-To secure a Webapp that has a custom domain name, you need to use HTTPS.
-By default, Azure secures the **.azurewebsites.net** wildcard domain with a single SSL certificate, so you can already access your Webapp using the  **https://\<appname>.azurewebsites.net** URL.
+To secure a application that has a custom domain name, you need to use HTTPS.
+By default, Azure secures the **.azurewebsites.net** wildcard domain with a single SSL certificate, so you can already access your application using the  **https://\<appname>.azurewebsites.net** URL.

-However, the Azure default certificate will not work if you use a custom domain for your Webapp.
+However, the default Azure SSL certificate does not work if you use a custom domain for your application .
 A custom domain with its own SSL certificate is more secure than the default.
-This article describes to add an SSL certificate to a Webapp with a custom domain.
+This article describes how to add an SSL certificate to a application  with a custom domain.

 ### Prerequisite